 There was mixed reaction from commenters on the RFI with respect to counting multiple ingredient foods as staple foods when determining store eligibility.
 Approximately half the submissions, including retailer groups and food manufacturers, support the current requirements to count foods with multiple ingredient foods in one staple food category based on the main ingredient.
-Other commenters, including farmers markets, professional associations, government agencies and policy advocates, supported changing FNS' current rules on multiple ingredient foods.
+Other commenters, including farmers markets, professional associations, government agencies and Start Printed Page 8018policy advocates, supported changing FNS' current rules on multiple ingredient foods.

 However, there was strong support, and little opposition, from those submitting comments to the RFI for the notion that enhancing the standards for staple foods would lead to healthier food options that would help prevent obesity and reduce food insecurity.
 Consequently, most supported changes to the current definition of “staple foods.”